 Benefits of eSIM

 - Easier to switch networks: On an eSIM, it is easier to switch from one network to another.
-This means, instead of having to get a new sim card physically from another network carrier, you can just change it via a phone call or online.
+This means, that instead of having to get a new sim card physically from another network carrier, you can just change it via a phone call or online.

 - Allows to have more than one SIM: eSIM also provides the same functionality as dual SIM Phones with two SIM slots.
 So, via an eSIM, you can have two phone numbers on the same device.